tomgenoni/hugo-tailwind/README.md

 #### Custom classes

 Here we're turning off all Tailwind classes completely and defining a custom foreground class (used for text and icons) completely outside of the Tailwind system.
 Creating a small set of classes for foregrounds, backgrounds, and borders is often all you need to build your UI.
+And I would recommend using the hex values from the [color palettes that Tailwind has documented](https://tailwindcss.com/docs/colors).
+Creating your own custom balanced palette is not trivial and the authors of Tailwind did a great job building these.

 ```css
 @theme {